Landcruiser87/compare_abstracts/README.md

 ## Purpose

 The purpose of this repo is to perform a yearly survey of major machine learning conferences.
 Extract all the metadata, abstracts, and other information from of all the papers and look for topic frequencies that show up.
+Modeling possibilities are

+1. Clustering
-Modeling ossibilities are clustering, cosine similarity to a particular subject.
+2. Cosine similarity to a particular subject.
+3. Bert embedding into PCA.
+Look at first two components to find the subject topics that are most in variation.

 ## Requirements